-Does the product contain full-spectrum oil or an isolate?
+Does the product contain full-spectrum oil, broad-spectrum or an isolate?

 Does the company third-party test?
 Do they share their test results?

-Many companies will offer 500mg tinctures in 30mL or 60mL bottles, which is quite misleading.
+We’ve seen many companies with 500mg or less in 30mL tincture, which is quite misleading.
 The consumer assumes a larger bottle contains more CBD.
-In actuality, they are purchasing a diluted product.
-Remember concentration effects absorption; We will use alcohol as an example.
+In actuality, they are purchasing a diluted product (see image below).
+Remember concentration effects absorption, so to receive the full benefits of CBD, you need to be using a concentrated product.
+To better explain concentration, we'll use alcohol as an example.

 If you were to make two gin and tonics, both with the same amount of gin, but one with 8oz of tonic vs 24 oz of tonic – which would cause intoxication?
 You would not feel the effects of the alcohol when consuming the cocktail with 24oz of tonic.
 Your body would metabolize the alcohol before it reached your bloodstream.
-Similarly, if you consume CBD from a 500mg/30mL or 500mg/60mL bottle, your body will metabolize the CBD before you receive the therapeutic benefits.
-It is, for this reason, Rx Remedies formulations are highly concentrated (ex: 500mg/10mL and 1000mg/10mL) with the added benefits of our proprietary terpene blends and various plant extracts.
+Similarly, if you consume CBD from a 300mg/30mL or 500mg/30mL bottle, your body will likely metabolize the CBD before you receive the therapeutic benefits.
+It is for this reason that Rx Remedies formulations are highly concentrated (ex: 50mg/mL up to 150mg/mL) with the added benefits of our proprietary terpene blends and various plant extracts.